 Words make up sentences and sentences make up the paragraphs!
 So, try to write short and long sentences, which will make up the paragraphs.
 Do not try to write at a very fast pace, as this can cause spelling errors and, your handwriting will get affected.
 You will be able to achieve a good writing speed after a few weeks of consistent practice.

-Hopefully, this article will prove to be useful for you.
+Hopefully, this information will prove to be useful for you.
 With dedicated efforts and hard work, you will definitely be able to impress your readers with your excellent cursive handwriting.